Distal Humerus Fractures of the Elbow

 Distal humerus fractures are breaks in the lower end of the humerus.
 They usually occur when landed directly on the elbow during a fall or when get struck by a hard object.
 Distal humerus fractures specialist, Dr. Kelechi Okoroha provides diagnosis and individualized non-surgical and surgical management for distal humerus fractures of the elbow in Minneapolis.
 Contact Dr. Okoroha’s team for an appointment today!

 The elbow is a region between the upper arm and forearm.
 The elbow joint is made up of 3 bones.
 The distal (lower) end of the humerus bone in the upper arm joins with the radius and ulna bones in the forearm to form the elbow joint.
 The elbow joint is very important for the movement of your arms and for coordination of daily activities.

 What is a Distal Humerus Fracture of the Elbow?

 Injury in the distal humerus can cause impairment in the function of the elbow joint.
 A distal humerus fracture is a rare condition that occurs when there is a break in the lower end of the humerus.

 Causes of Distal Humerus Fractures

 A distal humerus fracture may result from a fall.
 This occurs more often when you land directly on your elbow during the fall or when you get struck by a hard object.
 It can also happen when you fall on your outstretched arm with the elbow locked straight.

 When a distal humerus fracture of the elbow is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a distal humerus fracture specialist who provides detailed examination and care for patients with distal humerus fracture in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a distal humerus fracture specialist who provides detailed examination and care for patients with distal humerus fracture in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.